ESSA Title VI, Part A amends Elementary and Secondary Education Act (ESEA) Indian education programs. ESSA was signed in December 2015.

-Title VII contains three parts: Indian Education, Native Hawaiian Education, and Alaska Native Education.
+Title VI contains three parts: Indian Education, Native Hawaiian Education, and Alaska Native Education.
 Parts B and C deal with Native Hawaiian and Alaska Native Education and are not applicable to Wisconsin schools.
-As part of the federal trust responsibility, Title VII addresses the "unique educational and culturally-related academic needs," including language-related needs, of American Indian students through formula grants to eligible Local Education Agencies (LEA) and American Indian nations and tribal communities from U.S. Department of Education.
+As part of the federal trust responsibility, Title VI addresses the "unique educational and culturally-related academic needs," including language-related needs, of American Indian students through formula grants to eligible Local Education Agencies (LEA) and American Indian nations and tribal communities from U.S. Department of Education.
 The act also provides competitive grant opportunities for "Special Programs and Projects to Improve Educational Opportunities for Indian Children," and authorizes other expenditures to serve American Indians, including fellowships, gifted and talented education, and tribal educational planning grants.

 - Subpart 1 authorizes formula grants to LEAs.
 Funds go directly from the Office of Indian Education at the U.S. Department of Education to the grantees.
 Grantees shall submit a copy of their application to the Content and Learning Team at the Wisconsin Department of Public Instruction.

 - Subpart 2 authorizes competitive grants for projects designed to develop, test, or demonstrate effective practices and services that increase educational opportunities for American Indian students.
 It also authorizes funds for training and support for American Indians in teaching or other education professions.

 - Subpart 3 authorizes national activities including in-service training, fellowships for American Indian students, establishment of gifted and talented education centers, demonstration grants for gifted and talented education, education planning grants for tribes, adult education services